-- (2) It is immaterial whether such person is entitled to enter on the land or not, provided that a person who enters upon lands or tenements of his own, but which are in the custody of his servants or bailiffs, does not commit the offence of forcible entry. - 85.
-Whoever, being in actual possession of land without colour of right, holds possession of it in a manner likely to cause a breach of the peace or reasonable apprehension of a breach of the peace against a person entitled by law to the possession of the land is guilty of the offence of forcible detainer.
+- 84. (1) A person who, in order to take possession thereof, enters any lands or tenements in a violent manner, whether such violence consists in actual force applied to any person or in threats or in breaking open any house or in collecting an unusual number of people, commits forcible entry. - (2) It is immaterial whether such person is entitled to enter on the land or not, provided that a person who enters upon lands or tenements of his own, but which are in the custody of his servants or bailiffs, does not commit the offence of forcible entry.

+85. A person who, being in actual possession of land without colour of right, holds possession of it in a manner likely to cause a breach of the peace or reasonable apprehension of a breach of the peace against a person entitled by law to the possession of the land commits the offence of forcible detainer.